apache/flink/docs/content/docs/dev/table/concepts/time_attributes.md

 ```

-If the data source contains long epoch time, it's recommended to defining event time attribute on TIMESTAMP_LTZ.
+If the timestamp data in the source is represented as a epoch time, usually a long value, e.g. `1618989564564`, it's recommended to define event time attribute as a `TIMESTAMP_LTZ` column:
 ```sql

 CREATE TABLE user_actions (